 How to further improve Revenue through Customer Retention

-Bringing in new customers is a central aspect of running a business, but your current customers should invariably be the focus of retention methods.
+Bringing in new customers is something that every business must do in order to survive, but your current customers should invariably be the focus of retention methods.
 While common sense dictates that retention keeps money coming in, you could also utilize customer retention methods that will increase your profits even more.
 The following techniques can do just that.

 Create a Customer Loyalty Program